Wildlife Management Area

 DEC and the Partners

 This landscape-level project has been ongoing since 1991, when the DEC dedicated their resources to the partnership.
 Approximately 7,500 acres of public land is managed by the DEC in the Complex.
-Other public lands in the Complex are managed by the United States Fish and Wildlife Service (USFWS) (see the link to its website on the right) and The Nature Conservancy (TNC) (see the link to its website on the right).
+Other public lands in the Complex are managed by the United States Fish and Wildlife Service (USFWS) and The Nature Conservancy (TNC).
 Different rules and regulations regarding public access to these lands apply.
-Contact the Montezuma National Wildlife Refuge at 3395 Routes 5&20 East, Seneca Falls, New York 13148, (315) 568-5987 for information about federally owned areas.
+Contact the Montezuma National Wildlife Refuge at 3395 US Route 20 East, Seneca Falls, New York 13148, (315) 568-5987 for information about federally owned areas.
 For information about the conservation land owned by TNC, contact The Nature Conservancy (Central and Western NY Chapter) at 1048 University Avenue, Rochester, NY 14607, (585) 546-8030.

 The Friends of the Montezuma Wetlands Complex is another important partner in the Complex.
 This non-profit organization supports habitat restoration, wildlife conservation and education, and generally serves as an advocate for the combined mission of the partnership.
 Their quarterly newsletter, "Cattails", is a good way to stay in touch with all Partners.